ICST-Technion/Y23_TechnioNLPScrapper/README.md

 sentiment and numerical differences between keywords, websites, and in different time ranges

+the website connects to the server via its GCR deployement, the website itself is currently deployed on github pages.

 ## Website Access:
 [TechnioNLPScrapper](https://jouwana.github.io/TechnioNLPScrapper/)

-you will need to contact an admin to create a new account to use on the website.
+you will need to contact an admin to create a new account to use on the website. there is also the main admin account, please send a message if you need it.

+## Docker local setup
+1. clone the repo
+2. use the makefile option to build images (no run)
+3. make sure to remember to change and fix the connection addresses to fit the images.
+4. run the images in localhost.
+5. remember to add in the env vars

 ## IDE / LOCAL Setup instructions

 1. Clone the Repo

-2. Start the Python API by navigating to the "API" folder, installing requirements, then running the api.py file.
+2. Start the Python API by navigating to the "API" folder, installing requirements with `pip -r requirements.txt`, then running the api.py file with `python API.py`

 3. Start the server by navigating to the "server" folder, run `npm install` to download dependencies, then `npm star`t or `npm run dev` to start the server.